Washing Machines For Caravans

 Do you own a caravan and are you looking for an easy solution to the ever-growing pile of dirty clothes in the corner?
-At Outback Equipment, we stock a range of caravan washing machines designed to suit all needs.
-After buying a portable washing machine for your caravan or motorhome you will never look back.
+At Outback Equipment, we stock a range of portable washing machines for camping designed to suit all needs.
+After buying a portable washing machine for camping or for your motorhome you will never look back.
 No more missing out on valuable adventure time waiting for a load to finish at a laundromat or relying on the kindest of strangers whilst on those long trips in the middle of nowhere.
 You can find camp anywhere and be able to pack less.
-Outback Equipment sell a range of Australia’s leading brands for caravan and motorhomes such as Camec, Sphere & Companion.
+Outback Equipment sell a range of Australia’s leading portable washing machines for camping such as big name brands like Camec, Sphere & Companion.

-If you don't have the space to permanently install a washing machine in your motorhome, there are still different options that are light enough for you to store in your shower, in a low-profile compartment or even in the back of your car.
+If you don't have the space to permanently install a washing machine for camping in your caravan, there are still different options that are light enough for you to store in your shower, in a low-profile compartment or even in the back of your car.
 Before permanently installing, take accurate measurements and remember a top-loading machine will need free space above it, while a front loader can be installed inside your cabinetry.
-Try to keep enough space on either side for ventilation and hooking up hosing down the track.
+When pre-installing your portable washing machine for camping try to keep enough space on either side for ventilation and hooking up hosing down the track.

-Installing your portable washing machine is an incredibly easy procedure.
-You can set up the washing machine inside your motorhome permanently or opt for a manually operated option that can be used outside as a space saver.
+Installing your portable washing machine for camping is an incredibly easy procedure.
+You can set up the washing machine inside your caravan permanently or opt for a manually operated option that can be used outside as a space saver.
 Just remember the washing machine must be hooked up to a water source - generally the faucet of a caravan or the sink so we suggest storing it within easy reach of your main water source.
-Then, simply plug the washing machine into a 240v electrical outlet and fill it with your washing.
+Then, simply plug the portable washing machine for camping into a 240v electrical outlet and fill it with your laundry.

 Step 1.
 If your washer is not permanently installed, use a sink to fill and drain the washer, washing small loads of clothing at a time.
 Make sure to read your instruction manual before filling the washer, as precise instructions vary from machine to machine.